rabuf/applied-category-theory/chapter_1/lecture_10.md

+# Lecture 10 - The Logic of Partitions
+---
 I've been explaining how we can create a version of logic starting from any poset, which we think of as a poset of "propositions".
 There are various ways to get our hands on such a poset.
 One way is to